 In order to be eligible for interscholastic athletics, a pupil must pass at least 4 full credit subjects, or the equivalent, during the previous grading period.
 Back work may be made up, providing it is in accordance with the regular rules of the school.

 Any athlete declared ineligible may practice during the period of ineligibility but may not participate in scrimmages/contests with other schools, at any level.

-A pupil who has been absent from school during a semester for a total of twenty (20) days shall not be eligible to participate in any athletic contest until he or she has been in attendance for a total of forty five (45) days following his twentieth day of absence.
+A pupil who has been absent from school during a semester for a total of twenty (20) days shall not be eligible to participate in any athletic contest until they have been in attendance for a total of forty five (45) days following the twentieth day of absence.
 Attendance at summer school does not count toward the sixty days.